Barbie OTT release: When and where to stream the film

 Greta Gerwig’s Barbie has dominated the global box office and set new records.
 Despite being pitted against Christopher Nolan’s Oppenheimer, Barbie emerged as the highest-grossing movie and is now gearing up for an OTT release.

-According to Box Office Mojo, Barbie raked in a staggering global revenue of over USD 1.4 billion (as of 11 September 2023) and has officially made it to the top of the elite billion-dollar film club.
+According to Box Office Mojo, Barbie raked in a staggering global revenue of over USD 1.4 billion (INR 1,15,97 crore approx.) (as of 11 September 2023) and has officially made it to the top of the elite billion-dollar film club.
 It is the second movie to enter the circle in 2023 after The Super Mario Bros.
 Movie.

 Now, fans can revisit the world of Barbie from the comforts of their home.